 Note that as before we sum over each block B_i .
 This time, however, we do not sum over the ranks $r \in B_i$.
-Instead, we count the number of nodes that have a rank that is in block B_i (which is bounded by $2n/2^{b_i}$ as described above) and multiply it by the number of node charges to such nodes.
+Instead, we count the number of nodes that have a rank that is in block B_i and multiply it with the number of node charges to such nodes.